jaesharp/document-understanding-mcp-server/docs/KNOWN_ISSUES.md

 *   **Limitation:** These features are not currently implemented.
 *   **Future:** Consider implementing these features if desired to enhance content extraction capabilities.
 Requires defining the exact behaviour and updating the implementation and tool schema.

-### 9. Untested Standalone Server (`standalone_server.py`)
+### 9. CLI Entry Points Need More Test Coverage

-*   **Issue:** The `standalone_server.py` script, responsible for the command-line interface, argument parsing (including `--base-path`, `--allow-any-path`, capability flags), and initializing server capabilities, currently has limited unit test coverage.
+*   **Issue:** The command-line interface components, including `standalone_server.py`, the `document-understanding-mcp-server` executable, and the `cli.py` module, which handle argument parsing, environment configuration, and capability detection, currently have limited test coverage.
-*   **Impact:** Potential bugs in CLI argument handling, path validation logic, or capability detection (like checking for Java) may not be fully covered by automated tests.
-*   **Future:** Enhance unit tests for `standalone_server.py` and `standalone_config.py` to cover argument parsing, configuration loading, capability detection logic, and path validation rules.
+*   **Future:** Enhance unit tests for all CLI entry points to cover argument parsing, configuration loading, capability detection logic, and path validation rules.
+Add tests for sandbox mode operation and security settings.

 ## MCP SDK Issues